Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 I like the sweet and easy knob for changing speed, unlike the older super-heavy adjustable knobs that I’ve had to do or even changing belts altogether.
 It’s got a #2 MT spindle and tailstock taper, so yeah, it pretty much seems a breeze to use.

-You can also get yourself a bed extension and the stand to make a complete setup for your workshop if you don’t have any bench to mount it on firmly.
+You can also get yourself a bed extension and a lathe stand to make a complete setup for your workshop if you don’t have any bench to mount it on firmly.
 But that’s optional.

 I haven’t found any negative reviews like motor bogging down or lack of longevity of the machine or something noticeable.